aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 **Class Variables**

-Unlike an instance variable, a class variable is signified by the symbol: "@@".
-It works on the class in aggregate as opposed to an instance variable which is contained to itself in scope.
+Unlike an instance variable, a class variable is instantiated by the symbol: "@@".
+It works on all instances of a class as opposed to an instance variable which only works on an instance of a class.
 A great example of a class variable in action is shown below:

 ```
 class Person